writing-resources/awesome-scientific-writing/README.md

     within and across notebooks :link:.
   - [ipypublish](https://github.com/chrisjsewell/ipypublish/#readme) - Workflow for
-    creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks, without leaving the browser! :bookmark:
+    creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks, without leaving the browser :bookmark:
     :link:.
 - [pandoc](https://pandoc.org/MANUAL) - Haskell library for converting from
   one markup format to another, and a command-line tool that uses this library :bookmark: :link:.
-  - [academicmarkdown](https://github.com/smathot/academicmarkdown#readme) - Python wrapper over Pandoc with specialized extensions to parse certain elements, making it a superset of Pandoc markdown flavour :bookmark:
+  - [Academic Markdown](https://github.com/smathot/academicmarkdown#readme) - Python wrapper over Pandoc with specialized extensions to parse certain elements, making it a superset of Pandoc Markdown flavour :bookmark:
     :link:.
   - [Pandoc filters](https://github.com/jgm/pandoc/wiki/Pandoc-Filters) - List of
     addons to pandoc which implement extra features such as citations and